trapeze-bell-peter/hamiltonian_comp/README.md

 Any benchmark is inherently flawed.
 They provide indications rather than definite answers.
 I still think this is a useful comparison.

-There are quite a few other languages I would like to include: C#, Python, and Scala.
+There are quite a few other languages I would like to include: C# and Scala.
 I will add them in, as an implementation becomes available.